openPMD/openPMD-standard/EXT_ED-PIC.md

       - `none`

   - `chargeCorrectionParameters`
+    - type: *(string)*
     - scope: required if `chargeCorrection` is not `none`
     - description: additional parameters to describe the chargeCorrectionParameters
     - example: `period=100`

 ### Additional Attributes for each `mesh record` (field record)

   - `fieldSmoothing`
     - type: *(string)*
     - scope: *required*
     - description: applied field filters for E and B
     - allowed values: same as for `fieldSmoothing`

   - `fieldSmoothingParameters`
     - type: *(string)*
     - scope: required if `chargeCorrection` is not `none`
     - description: additional parameters to describe the applied filter further (similar to `currentSmoothingParameters`)

 ### Naming Conventions for `mesh record`s (field records)